Novak Djokovic loses to Holger Rune, again, this time at Italian Open

 Nadal, who holds the record of 10 titles in Rome, is not playing as he remains hampered by a nagging hip injury, leaving his status for Roland Garros in question.

-With Djokovic out of the draw, an 18-year streak of either him or Nadal playing in the Rome final ends.
+With Djokovic eliminated, an 18-year streak of either him or Nadal playing in the Rome final ends.

 Djokovic will also lose the No. 1 ranking to Carlos Alcaraz, another 20-year-old player, next week — even though Alcaraz was beaten by 135th-ranked Hungarian qualifier Fabian Marozsan in the third round on Monday.

-Rune’s semifinal opponent will be either Casper Ruud or Francisco Cerundolo, who were scheduled to play later.
+Rune’s semifinal opponent will be Casper Ruud, who beat Francisco Cerundolo 7-6 (5), 6-4.

 In the women’s tournament, Jelena Ostapenko beat Paula Badosa 6-2, 4-6, 6-3 to reach her first semifinal on clay since winning the 2017 French Open.
 Ostapenko was then going back out on court to play in the doubles quarterfinals with partner Lyudmyla Kichenok.